soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 Stack caches these installations between projects that use the same resolver, so future projects with the same resolver and future runs of this project won't require reinstallation.
-This approach is kind of a middle ground between full packages sharing and sandboxes.
+This approach is kind of a middle ground between full package sharing and sandboxes.

 Let's look at the (somewhat) equivalent commands for Stack: